 Step 4: Create and Configure the LOB Target

-To connect to an on-premises LOB application, create LOB Relays and LOB Targets in your BizTalk Services application.
+Create LOB Relays and LOB Targets in your BizTalk Services application to connect to an on-premises LOB application.
 Development and Runtime Architecture: BizTalk Adapter Service describes how LOB Relays and LOB Targets manage connectivity with an on-premises LOB application.

-This section provides instruction on how to create a SQL Server table where the sales order data is inserted, how to create a LOB Relay and target for the Insert operation on the SQL Server table, and how to generate the schema for the Insert operation on the SQL Server table.
+This section lists how to create a SQL Server table where the sales order data is inserted, how to create a LOB Relay and target for the Insert operation on the SQL Server table, and how to generate the schema for the Insert operation on the SQL Server table.
 Specifically:

 Use these steps to create the OrderDetails table in SQL Server in which the sales order data is inserted.
 The script is also available in the FTP_EAI_Tutorial sample at http://go.microsoft.com/fwlink/?LinkId=247973.
 This script assumes that you already have an Orders database created.